Australia–Asia debating: Variations

 There are a number of variations to the Australia–Asia style of debating.
 One variation is that there are four members on each team, the fourth member acting as an adviser to the other three.
 Another variation is that one of the three speakers in each team speaks an additional time after the Third Negative speaker.
 This is known as the Reply-Speaker format of debate.
 The order in which the additional speakers speak is dependent on the specific rules that the Affirmative and Negative Teams have agreed to debate under.
 Another variation used by The Australasian Intervarsity Debating Association is the Affirmative Action requirement, whereby the top three teams from each university must have at least three female members and one third of the entire contingent must be female.

 Another variation used at university level debates is the 'secret topic' or 'short-preparation' debate, where debate topics and sides are allocated only an hour before the debate.
 This format is primarily used at a university level, and is used by SAAUCC for intercollege debates.
-It is, however, also used in some high school-level debates, such as in the New South Wales Premier's Debating Challenge, the Sydney ISDA Competition (Independent School's Debating Association), the Western Australian Debating League senior debates, the Debating Association of Victoria, and the GPS debating association.
+It is, however, also used in some high school-level debates, such as in the New South Wales Premier's Debating Challenge, the Sydney ISDA Competition (Independent School's Debating Association), the Western Australian Debating League, the Debating Association of Victoria, and the GPS debating association.
+For high school-level debates, the prevalence of 'secret topic' debates may become more frequent for older students, such as in the Debating Association of Victoria, where D Grade (Year 9) students do not participate in 'secret topic' debates, while they comprise the majority of a debate season for A Grade (Year 12) students.